k-gun/arrays/README.md

 $map->sum(); //=> 3

 // this will throw a xo\exception\MethodException
-// cos' append() is not allowed for Tuple objects
+// 'cos append() is not allowed for Tuple objects
 $map->append(3);
 ```